spryker/spryker-shop-core/Bundles/QuickOrderPage/src/SprykerShop/Yves/QuickOrderPage/Theme/default/components/molecules/quick-order-rows/README.md

-Displays a list of form rows which includes autocomplete products search, measuring unit, quantity, price and remove button.
+Displays a list of form rows which includes an autocomplete products search, measuring unit, quantity, price, and the Remove button.